-6.2 During the three years 2010 to 2012, did your enterprise co-operate on any of your innovation activities with other enterprises or institutions?
-Innovation co-operation is active participation with other enterprises or institutions on innovation activities.
+7.1 During the three years 2014 to 2016, did your enterprise co-operate on any of your innovation activities with other enterprises or organisations?

+Innovation co-operation is active participation with other enterprises or organisations on innovation activities.
 Both partners do not need to commercially benefit.
 Exclude pure contracting out of work with no active co-operation.

-(Tick all that apply)

-Yes

-No

-(Please go to question 7.1)
+No (Go to section 8) Yes (Go to question 7.2)

-6.3 Please indicate the type of innovation co-operation partner by location
+7.2 Please indicate the type of innovation co-operation partner by location

-Type of co-operation partner United China or All other Other States India countries Cyprus Europe A. Other enterprises within your enterprise group B. Suppliers of equipment, materials, components, or software C. Clients or customers from the private sector п п D. Clients or customers from the public sector E. Competitors or other enterprises in your sector П П П F. Consultants and commercial labs G. Universities or other higher education institutions H. Government, public or private research institutes
+Type of co-operation partner A. Other enterprises within your enterprise group [Your country] □ Tick all that apply Other Europe □ All other countries □ B. Suppliers of equipment, materials, components, or software C. Clients or customers from the private sector D. Clients or customers from the public sector E. Competitors or other enterprises in your sector F. Consultants or commercial labs G. Universities or other higher education institutes H. Government or public research institutes I. Private research institutes